CrayLabs/SmartSim/doc/orchestrator.rst

 |orchestrator|

-Combined with the SmartRedis clients, the ``Orchestrator`` is capable of hosting and executing AI models written in Python on CPU or GPU.
-The ``Orchestrator`` supports models written with TensorFlow, Pytorch, TensorFlow-Lite, or models saved in an ONNX format (e.g. sci-kit learn).

 ======================
 Clustered Orchestrator
 ======================
 --------
 Overview
 --------
-A clustered Orchestrator is a type of deployment where the application and database are launched on separate compute nodes.
-A clustered Orchestrator may be single-sharded (allocated one database node) or multi-sharded (allocated multiple database nodes).
+A clustered Orchestrator
+A clustered Orchestrator is deployed on separate compute resources than a Model.

+A clustered Orchestrator may be single-sharded
+(on a single compute node) or multi-sharded (spread across multiple compute nodes).
-When initializing an ``Orchestrator`` within an Experiment, you may set the argument `db_nodes` to be 1 or greater than 2.
-This parameter controls the number of database nodes your in-memory database will span across.
+When initializing a standalone ``Orchestrator`` using ``Experiment.create_orchestrator()``, set the init parameter `db_nodes` to be 1 or greater than 2.
+This parameter controls the number of nodes the in-memory database spans across.

+After initializing a

 .. |cluster-orc| image:: images/clustered-orc-diagram.png
   :width: 700